FDA approves Dermira's wipe for excessive armpit sweating

 “What we hear from patients is, ‘Wow, I’m glad it’s not just me.
 I’m embarrassed to talk to somebody about it, or I talked to a physician who couldn’t do anything about it,’” Chief Executive Officer Tom Wiggans told Reuters prior to the approval of the treatment.

-Currently, Allergan’s Botox injection is used to treat the condition.
+Currently, Allergan’s (AGN.N) Botox injection is used to treat the condition.
 Other treatments include antiperspirants and costlier alternatives such as laser therapy, as well as localized surgery like liposuction to remove sweat glands.

 Qbrexza, indicated to treat patients above the age of nine years, received a “broad” label, Cantor Fitzgerald analyst Louise Chen said.